pybiber

 "BIO_G0_21_1" "Parasites in nonhuman animals …

-The pybiber package requires a model that will carry out part-of-speech tagging and dependency parsing, like one of spaCy’s en_core models.
+The pybiber package requires a spaCy model with part-of-speech tagging and dependency parsing capabilities:

 nlp = spacy.load("en_core_web_sm", disable=["ner"])